rewa-d/My-Projects/README.md

 ### Python Calculator

 A simple calculator application built with Python, providing basic arithmetic functions via a user-friendly command-line interface or graphical user interface (GUI).
 It demonstrates Python’s ability to handle mathematical operations efficiently.

+## Wordpress

+This project includes websites built using WordPress to explore CMS-based development.
+It demonstrates an understanding of blogging platforms, visual customization, and content management through themes and widgets.

+### TrendTraverse

+A blog-style website developed using WordPress, showcasing a variety of topics and blog post categories.
+This project demonstrates knowledge of CMS functionality, custom themes, visual layout design, and content management.
+It's built as a learning project to understand the practical aspects of building and maintaining a WordPress website.

+## Figma

+This project showcases UI/UX design work using Figma.
+It includes interactive prototypes and mobile app interfaces focused on usability, layout design, and visual storytelling for user-centric applications.

+### Wanderlusters

+A mobile app prototype designed using Figma for travel lovers.
+It allows users to explore destinations around the world, bookmark favorite locations, and plan future trips.
+The design focuses on intuitive navigation and aesthetic visuals, laying the foundation for a full-stack travel planning app in future development phases.